Marcel-van-den-Brink-Lab/tff1/README.md

 # Treg-Derived Tff1 Promotes Thymic Epithelial Cell Regeneration

-This repository contains analysis code and datasets associated with the project
+This repository contains analysis code and datasets associated with this project.
-**“Treg-Derived Tff1 Promotes Thymic Epithelial Cell Regeneration.”**

 The goal of this project is to understand how Treg-derived **Tff1** influences thymic epithelial cell (TEC) regeneration and thymic function within